PierrickRauby/CodingPractice/README.md

 ## Problems and Solutions Index

 Here is the list of problems with solutions available in the solution branch
-- Problem 1 - Two Sum
+- Problem 1: Two Sum
-- Problem 1071 - Greatest Common Divisor of Strings
+- Problem 1071: Greatest Common Divisor of Strings
+- Problem 1108: Defanging an IP Address

 ## License